ethanlabs101/frlegends-skeleton-key/docs/FUTURE-ROADMAP.md

 I will keep this short.
 Truthfully, the purpose of the creation of this framework was a learning experience and to provide for the FR Legends Community.
 I barely play this game, and its not something I plan to monetize or grow further then the current CLI interface.
 However, there are a full experimental ideas, and feasible features I would like to list here that may or may not be released.
-For both myself, and whoever else out there who wants to and is able to experiment themselves.
+For both myself, and whoever else out there who wants to experiment themselves.
 This is open-source software after all :)

 Firstly, I'd like to point out that Skeleton Key is highly portable.
 The underlying client wrapper, player-data decoder, serialization pipeline, and supporting systems can be separated from the CLI and reused individually, or transplanted into an entirely different interface.